-At some point during the season – which lasted from January until March – the young mistress discovered she was pregnant and after a few weeks, could no longer fasten the waists of her dresses no matter how tightly she laced her corset.
+At the beginning of the season – which lasted from January until March – the young mistress discovered she was pregnant and after a few weeks, could no longer fasten the waists of her dresses no matter how tightly she laced her corset.
 To allay suspicion, she told people she had received word her husband had died abroad and confined herself to her room, even taking her meals there.
 It wasn't until the sun began to set that the sad-faced lady donned widow’s weeds – which included a voluminous veil and cape of black lace – and left the confines or her chamber to stroll about the grounds as darkness enveloped the ancient city.
 In Victorian times, this was considered acceptable behavior for a recently widowed woman and no one questioned the overabundance of black lace which served to obscure her expanding waistline.
 At other times, she climbed the stairs to the upper balcony of the west observation tower where she was seen pacing back and forth.

 The visits from her married lover became less frequent and the once vivacious girl was convinced he no longer found her attractive because she was losing the hourglass figure he had so admired.
 Moreover, it was clear he was not going to marry her and she would be left alone to raise a bastard child.
 The best she could hope for was that he would support his son or daughter.
 Finally one night, in a fit of desperation, the lady made the arduous climb to the top of the tower where she tied one end of a heavy silk cord to a slender pillar and the other around her neck.
 Then, hoisting herself atop the railing, she stepped into eternity.
 There was a full moon that night and guests outside taking in the fresh sea air looked up to see the form of a woman in black silhouetted against the buff-colored stone of the west tower.

 The Lady in Black is seldom seen today, but in the past, there were sporadic accounts of a woman in black stalking the corridors in the west wing of the hotel.
 Others spotted her wandering the grounds on mild winter evenings.
-Those who encountered the wraith described a figure dressed entirely in black with only the hint of a chalk-white face discernable through her voluminous veil.
-And prior to 1967, when the Ponce de Leon closed, on nights when the full moon bathed St. Augustine in its silvery light, there were sightings of what appeared to be a shadowy figure, gliding to and fro, on the balcony of the west tower.
+Those who encountered the wraith described a figure dressed entirely in black with only the hint of a chalk-white face discernible through her voluminous veil.
+And prior to 1967, when the Ponce de Leon closed, on nights when the full moon bathed St. Augustine in its silvery glow, there were sightings of what appeared to be a shadowy figure, gliding to and fro, on the balcony of the west tower.